sjentsch/lsjDocs/Ch12/Ch12_Regression_12.rst

 | SS\ :sub:`Δ` = SS\ :sub:`res`\ :sup:`(1)` - SS\ :sub:`res`\ :sup:`(2)`

-The reason why thit is helpful is that we can express SS\ :sub:`Δ` as a measure of the extent to which the two models make different predictions about the the outcome variable.
+The reason why this is helpful is that we can express SS\ :sub:`Δ` as a measure of the extent to which the two models make different predictions about the the outcome variable.
 Specifically,